-• For five years majored in Physics and Mathematics.
+» For five years he majored in Physics and Mathematics.

-• Commenced work toward doctorate in Management (simultaneous additional work in statistical analysis).
+» Later, commenced work toward doctorate in Management (with additional work in Statistics and Clinical

 During most of the years of his graduate studies Dr. Felt also operated his own business, teaching advanced reading and study techniques at four colleges in southern California, and conducting special classes for various Christian organizations.